 Including Family Members

+- This visa is a provisional visa, allowing applicants to remain in Australia for 4 years which include full work rights.
 It is a stepping stone to a Permanent Residence Visa under subclass 887 or Employer sponsorship under Regional Sponsored Migration Scheme, subclass 187.